 - find and contact your legislators directly to let them know your position on important bills

-- visit the AEA Legislative Action Center and participate in campaigns regarding bills before the legislature (note that direct, personal contact with legislators is generally more effective than mass campaigns)
+- visit the AEA Take Action page and participate in campaigns regarding bills before the legislature (note that direct, personal contact with legislators is generally more effective than mass campaigns)